Alabama Crimson Tide football: Auburn

 The main rivalry of the Crimson Tide is against its in-state rival, Auburn University; considered one of the top sporting rivalries in the US.
-The Alabama-Auburn game has come to be known as the Iron Bowl.
+The Alabama–Auburn game has come to be known as the Iron Bowl.
 The outcome of the game generally determines "bragging rights" in the state of Alabama until the following contest.
 The game may also have implications as to which team will represent the SEC Western Division in the SEC Championship Game.

 On February 22, 1893, at Lakeview Park in Birmingham, Auburn was victorious in the first ever Iron Bowl, 32–22.
 The series was suspended after the 1907 contest, due to violence and financial complications.
 In 1944, Auburn suggested to reopen the series, though the board of trustees at Alabama rejected.
 The series was resumed in 1948, with Alabama crushing the Tigers 55–0, which is still the largest margin of victory in the series.
 In the following contest, Auburn shocked Alabama with a 14–13 victory, which is credited with helping revive the series.

 For many years, the contest was held at Legion Field in Birmingham, before the teams began alternating between Bryant-Denny Stadium, in Tuscaloosa, and Jordan–Hare Stadium, in Auburn.
-Alabama won the most recent meeting 49-27 in Tuscaloosa, and leads the series at 49–37–1.
+Alabama won the most recent meeting 28–14 in Tuscaloosa and leads the series at 51–37–1.

 Tennessee

 Despite the heated in-state rivalry with Auburn, Bear Bryant was more adamant about defeating his rivals to the north, the Tennessee Volunteers.
 The series is named the Third Saturday in October, the traditional calendar date on which the game was played.
 Despite the name, the game has been played on the third Saturday only five times between 1995 and 2007.
 The first game between the two sides was played in 1901 in Birmingham, ending in a 6–6 tie.
 From 1902 to 1913, Alabama dominated the series, losing only once, and never allowing a touchdown by the Volunteers.
 Beginning in 1928, the rivalry was first played on its traditional date and began to be a challenge for the Crimson Tide as Robert Neyland began challenging Alabama for their perennial spot on top of the conference standings.
 In the 1950s, Jim Goostree, the head trainer for Alabama, began another tradition as he began handing out cigars following a victory over the Volunteers.

 Between 1971 and 1981, Alabama held an 11-game winning streak over the Volunteers and, between 1986 and 1994, a nine-game unbeaten streak.
 However, following Alabama's streak, Tennessee responded with a seven-game winning streak from 1995 to 2001.
 Alabama holds the longest winning streak at 15 from 2007 to 2021.
-Tennessee won the most recent meeting 52–49 in Knoxville, while Alabama leads the series 58–38–8.
+Alabama won the most recent meeting 37–20 in Tuscaloosa and leads the series 60–40–7.